-With each question, you're learning how to think about your marriage.
-With each question, you're learning all of the things that are problematic, but equally important, you're learning about what's still working well between you.
+With each question you answer, you're learning how to think about your marriage.
+With each question, you're reflecting on areas that are problematic, but equally important, you're learning what's still working well between you.

 Every question in The BIG BIG Book provides your couples therapist with essential information they need in order to help both of you.

 Let's face it.
 Few of us actually ENJOY filling out forms.
 But The BIG BIG Book is different.

 A bad marriage is every bit a team sport as a successful marriage.
 However, in a good marriage you're on the same team, and in a bad one you're on opposing sides.
 So when we look at The BIG BIG Book, we read your stories side-by-side.
 We want to know which side you're on.

 Each and every question provides your therapist with a blueprint, a guideline to help you get on the same team.

 But not all questions are about your relationship.
 We want to know something about you, as a person, too.
 We want to know about your stresses and troubles.
 We want to know about work pressures and health ailments.
 We want to know about your children, stepchildren and grandchildren.
 Every question focuses our understanding of you as a total person, with a complicated life and complex motives.

 It is a truism to say that our family-of-origin shapes the people we've become today, either by good or bad example.
 But we don't "psych you out" to point the finger.
 We need to understand your past to help you make sense of today.
 Or perhaps to help you understand yourself at bit better.

 We're clinicians first.
 That means we know how to psychotherapeutically treat individuals as well as couples.
 So we know how issues like depression or anxiety can impact you and your marriage.
 It is a give-and-take between helping you manage whatever concrete issues you might have, and how you and your partner can work together with those issues, to improve your marriage despite them.